REDS IMPOSE PEACE, U.S. CAPTURES ROCKET SCIENTISTS

 Right: Rows of dead inmates fill the yard of the Boelcke Barracks at Nordhausen Camp, April 12, 1945, one day after liberation.
 (Nordhausen and Dora were separate camps within the same 40 plus Konzentrationslager Mittelbau complex.)
 Used as an overflow camp for sick and dying inmates from January 1945, Nordhausen saw its numbers rise from a few hundred to over 6,000, when up to 100 inmates died every day.
 Around 1,300 inmates died on the night of April 2, 1945, when British bombs destroyed substantial parts of the barracks during raids that destroyed three-quarters of the town of Nordhausen.

 Mittelbau-Dora Concentration Camp and Underground Mittelwerk V-2 Production Plant.
 Skip first 45 seconds.
-(WARNING: Some scenes are disturbing.)
+(WARNING: Age-restricted video due to some disturbing scenes.)